lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ![](./Images/air_quality/device_configuration.PNG)

 To configure the device, we will have to choose the "Set up a 3rd Party device" option.
+Then, we'll specify the device stype we're using, in this case, the ESP32.
+Then, we'll select the device's model, in this case the ESP32 DEV MODULE.
+When these steps are done, the device will be configured onto our Arduino IoT Cloud and a window will pop up indicating the Secret Key of our device. **This Secret Key will NOT always be available, it depends on the device.
+For example, for the MKR1010 there are no Secret Keys needed.**

 ![](./Images/air_quality/DEVICE_CONFIGURATION_1.PNG)

  **2.** Then, we can create a new Thing.
 In the Thing overview, we will have to configurate what Arduino device will be used, the Wi-Fi network we want to connect to and create variables that we can monitor and control.
+This is also the step where we'll need to introduce the Secret Key we saved when we were configurating the device onto the Cloud.
 All changes made in the Thing overview will be automatically generated into the sketch file.

 ![](./Images/air_quality/thing.PNG)